Los Angeles-born and San Francisco-based electro-acoustic and computer composer

 Sukothai (1977) spearheaded what would become his leitmotiv: a tape

 manipulation of a Henry Purcell rondo which slowly transforms the original

-into an apocalyptic maze of mirrors (hundreds of out-of-synch variations
+into a disorienting maze of mirrors (hundreds of out-of-synch variations

 playing against each other).